raphaellueckl/inschpektor/readme.md

 ### Video Instructions

 I recorded videos on how to install and use inschpektor.
 If you want, look them up here: https://www.youtube.com/watch?v=EjXs7kpBqjQ&list=PLAjtvx6a60HLvuLDphPaFRhD3Oe0NVn9J

+### Installing inschpektor as an app

+Inschpektor can be installed and used like a normal application.
+This is more than just a website bookmark!

+**iOS:** Open Safari (only Safari will work), browse to your inschpektor URL, click on 'share', 'Add to Home Screen'.
+**Android:** Open Chrome, browse to your inschpektor URL, clicke the three dots on the top right, 'Add to Home Screen' or 'Install Inschpektor'
+**Windows/MacOs:** Open Chrome/Firefox, browse to your inschpektor URL, clicke the three dots on the top right, 'Install Inschpektor'

+### Activate Notifications

+For iOs, this sadly is not possible at this time, because Apple does not yet allow the 'push api' that is supposed to work cross-platform.

+For all other devices, open inschpektor, go to 'Manage' and click on the 'Enable Notifications' button.
+You will have to accept the request that is popping up and you are set up!

+Keep in mind, that whenever you reset inschpektor or update it, you have to register for notifications again.
+This might be obsolete in the future.

 ### Donations